 Kalpa ( alt.
 3000 meter).
 Kalpa offers a splendid view of Kinner Kailash mountain range.
 One can take in the visceral views Kinner Kailash peak & Shivlingam, Raldang peak & Jorakanden peak.
 Explore places around Kalpa like Chini market and village, monastery and Kalpa Narayanes & Vishnu temple.
 Drive to Charang village & camp there.

-Village walk in Charang ( alt 3400 mtr ) and visit Rangrik monastery which is thousands years old.
+Village walk in Charang ( alt 3400 mtr ) and visit Rangrik monastery which is more than thousands years old.
 Charang has Zanskar kind of landscape and houses and similar to houses built by the people Zanskar region.
-Drive to Thangi and visit to Lochwa monastery at Thangi village.
+Drive to Thangi and visit to Lochwa monastery located in the middle of Thangi village.
 Visit Moorang fort and Moorang village.

 After lunch, head toward Nako.
 Nako is located at an altitude of 10496 feet in the barren Hangrang valley of Kinnaur.
 Visit Nako lake and monastery and drive to the oldest monastery of Himachal , Tabo.
 Overnight at a hotel/homestay.

-Drive to the charming and high villages of Dhankar.
-Dhankar, the former capital of the Spiti Valley, offers panoramic views of Spiti Valley.
-Visit one of the oldest gompas in the Spiti Valley.
-Overnight at a hotel in Kaza
+Drive to the eye-catching and imposing monastery of Dhankar.
+Perched on a riverfront cliff, Dhankar was the former capital of the Spiti Valley (when the valley was ruled by Nono kings).
+Overlooking the Spiti river, it offers panoramic views of river valley.
+Visit one of the oldest Gompa in the Spiti Valley.
+Overnight at a hotel in Kaza.

 The highest village in Asia, Komik, which literally translates to ‘eye of a snowcock’, is situated at a height of 4513 meters.
 Later, we drive to Hikkim where we visit the world’s highest post office in the world.
 After sending out a postcard, we drive to Langza.
 Once you are here, you can walk around the village and visit the ancient Lang (Temple) which is estimated to be around 1000 years old.
 Visit to Key monastery.
 Overnight stay at Cherring’s homestay , Kibber.